Ben-G/floriankrueger.github.io/_posts/2015-03-10-testing-reactive-clients.md

 This test does the following: It creates a new fake client in line 1 and initializes a new `RACSubject` which is assigned to the fake clients `subject` property in line 2.
 The `RACSubject` will later be used to simulate a successful network call that returns a parsed JSON object in form of a `NSDictionary`.
 In line 3 a block variable is declared which is used to store the value returned to the 'next' block of the signal.
 Line 4 calls the method under test (`fetchLatestItems`) and subscribes to the 'next' event.
 Within the 'next' block we're now storing the returned value inside `val`.
 After subscribing to the signal of the fake client, we're now able to send some data to the `RACSubject` to start the test: we create a `NSDictionary` in line 5, send a 'next' event with this dictionary to the subject (line 6) and then complete the subject (line 7).

 After all the internal mechanics of the client have done their job we can assert three conditions to ensure that everything worked correctly.
 First (line 8), the `val` variable must be of class `MYLatestItemsResponse`.
 If it was `nil` the 'next' block wasn't called and there potentially an error (most likely the model doesn't match) or a problem with the client itself.
 Next, we need to know which networking method was called.
-In line 9 we make sure that the GET method was called exactly one time and in line 10 we make sure that only one method was called in total to be 200% sure that only the GET method was called.
+In line 9 we make sure that the GET method was called exactly one time and in line 10 we make sure that only one method was called in total, to be 200% sure that only the GET method was called.

 ## Reducing Boilerplate

 There are a few things here that we can improve in order to reduce boilerplate.
-The first thing is to make the client and its setup part of the testclass.
-It is likely that we need the same client for all the tests in this suite so why not make use of `setUp` and `tearDown`? [using `sharedInstance` here might be semantically confusing for other team members (people might think you are not using a fresh client), possible to use other initializer?]
+The first thing is to make the client and its setup part of the test class.
+It is likely that we need the same client for all the tests in this suite so why not make use of `setUp` and `tearDown`?

 ```objective-c
 - (void)setUp